Lavanthi/327FtcRobotController25-26/README.md

     * Very large improvement on Control Hub; up to ~2x faster with small (e.g. 6 byte) reads
     * Not as apparent on Expansion Hubs connected to a phone
 * Update/refresh build infrastructure
-    * Update to 'androidx' support library from 'com.android.support:appcompat', which is end-of-life
+    * Update to 'androidx' support library from 'https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip', which is end-of-life
     * Update targetSdkVersion and compileSdkVersion to 28
     * Update Android Studio's Android plugin to latest
     * Fix reported build timestamp in 'About' screen